 - Removal of a joint tenant due to divorce, break up or death

-- Addition of a tenant due to marriage or living with a partner for more than 12 months
+- addition of a tenant due to marriage or living with a partner for more than 12 months

-- Change of name
+- change of name

-- Permission to have a lodger
+- permission to have a lodger

-- Permission to have pets at the property
+- permission to have pets at the property

-- Ending of tenancy
+- ending of tenancy

 So, if your circumstances change (for example if your family becomes bigger or smaller), then you can ask to move into a different property.

 Homes are allocated under the choice based lettings system called Home-Link.

-Leaving your home
+Leaving your property

 Please give your housing services officer at least four weeks’ notice of your intention to move out of your home.

-Before you leave you must make sure that:
+Before you leave, you must make sure that: